The TRAVELING TINTYPE Project:

-The Tin Gypsy began her life as a tiny (only 6 feet long!) vintage travel trailer born in 1961.
-When Meghann Mary Gilligan, a photographer with a growing interest in handmade historical photographic processes, found the trailer she had been long abandoned, with weeds growing up around her as she languished in a backyard.
-With the help of friends, family and Tin Gypsy supporters from around the world, Meghann designed and implemented the old girl's rehabilitation and transformation into a traveling tintype darkroom.
+This vintage travel trailer began her life as a tiny (only 6 feet long!) vintage travel trailer born in 1961.
+When Meghann Gilligan, a photographer with a growing interest in handmade historical photographic processes, found this trailer she had been long abandoned, with weeds growing up around her as she languished in a backyard.
+With the help of friends, family and Traveling Tintype supporters from around the world, Meghann designed and implemented the old girl's rehabilitation and transformation into a traveling tintype darkroom.

 After her liberation from the overgrown backyard, the Gypsy was stripped and gutted and then lovingly rebuilt and retrofitted for her new life as a fabulous Traveling Photographic Studio and Darkroom.
-The Tin Gypsy was specially designed to facilitate the practice of antique photographic processes dating back to the 1850s, specifically the wet-plate collodion tintype process.
+This traveling tintype trailer was specially designed to facilitate the practice of antique photographic processes dating back to the 1850s, specifically the wet-plate collodion tintype process.
 The tintype process is a complex and challenging one, requiring all of the elements involved in making a photograph-- the emulsion, silver sensitizer, developer and fixer-- to be mixed from scratch using the same recipes and techniques that were discovered more than 150 years ago.

 This project takes its inspiration from the earliest practitioners of photography, who were as much scientists and inventors as they were artists.
 These early photographers used a mix of creativity and lots of trial and error to devise ingenious techniques for making photographs.
 In our age of instant gratification, what is most compelling about this antiquarian photographic technique is the tintype process itself.
 It's a slower, more intimate and handmade experience than most modern photographic practices.
 There is a feeling of mystery and magic and a little bit of danger... mixing the chemicals (ether! grain alcohol!), coating the metal plates, watching the images slowly reveal themselves on the plates as the developer works- it's all truly amazing to experience.